ekuiter/feature-web/README.md

    [ekuiter/feature-configurator](https://github.com/ekuiter/feature-configurator)
 - *domain implementation*:
    [ekuiter/feature-php](https://github.com/ekuiter/feature-php) offers a
-   variety of variabilty mechanisms to implement features
+   variety of variability mechanisms to implement features
 - *product derivation*: automated file generation and ZIP export using [ekuiter/feature-php](https://github.com/ekuiter/feature-php)

 The links above provide you with further details on the inner workings, requirements and documentation for these packages.

+Note that feature-web and its packages are inspired by and tightly coupled with [FeatureIDE](https://featureide.github.io/) feature models and configurations.

 ### Usage